garydossantos87/MarvelComics/README.md

 1. **Splash Screen:** The initial screen that loads when the app starts.
 2. **Home Screen:** Displays two main tabs:
-   - **Comics Tab:** A collection view displaying a grid of available comics.
+   - **Comics Tab:** A collection view displaying a grid of available comics. *(Pagination is missing but planned for a future update.)*
    - **Characters Tab:** A list view with endless pagination to fetch and display characters.
 3. **Character Details:** Clicking on a character navigates to a **SwiftUI-powered detail screen** with a sticky header design.
+This screen also includes a **search bar that filters the list locally**, preventing unnecessary pagination reloads.
+4. **Comic Details:** Users can access a **SwiftUI-powered comic detail screen**, which features a **blurred navigation bar that appears when scrolling**.
-4. **Sharing Feature:** Users can share character details from the detail screen.
+5. **Sharing Feature:** Users can share character details from the detail screen.

 ---